notion-enhancer/notion-enhancer/README.md

 ## features

-once applied, modules can be configured via the graphical (filterable and searchable) menu, which can be opened from the tray/menubar icon or with `CMD/CTRL+E`.
+once applied, modules can be configured via the graphical menu, which is opened from the tray/menubar icon or with `CMD/CTRL+E`.

 currently all modules come pre-installed for technical reasons, security assurance, and ease-of-use.